openstack/glance/doc/source/configuring.rst

 Configuring Glance APIs
 -----------------------

-The glance-api service implements versions 1 and 2 of the OpenStack Images API.
-Disable either version of the Images API using the following options:
+The glance-api service implements versions 1, 2 and 3 of the OpenStack Images API.
+Disable any version of the Images API using the following options:

 * ``enable_v1_api=<True|False>``